- How to Identify Fake N95 Masks

 Scammers have shipped fake N95 masks to hospitals, putting nurses, doctors, and hospital staff at significant risk for contracting infectious and potentially life-threatening diseases.
 Counterfeit masks aren't proven to filter at the same rate, and their poor fit makes them easy to lift and move, causing the person wearing the mask to breathe in unfiltered air.
 The fake N95 masks also have breathing resistance, meaning it's harder for people to breathe, which could cause fatigue and dizziness.

-Beyond the risks posed at hospitals, using Fake N95 masks during the pandemic can also put the general public at risk.
+Beyond the risks posed at hospitals, using fake N95 masks can also put the general public at risk during the pandemic.
 People wearing ill-fitted masks may believe they're keeping themselves safe when in public, but they could be just as much of a risk wearing a fake N95 mask as if they didn't have a mask at all.
 It's also dangerous for people who exercise with their masks.
 Since some counterfeits make it harder to breathe, exercising with a fake N95 mask could cause extreme fatigue or even make a person pass out.

 How To Avoid Purchasing Fake N95 Masks